noawe-boi/NoahsObsidianSync/Physics 11.1 Light as a wave.md

 ### 11.1 Review

 1. Issac Newton
-2. A) Rectilinear Propagation suggests light
+2. A) Rectilinear Propagation suggests light is a particle.
+B) Ref